Khalen Saunders

-Khalen Saunders (born August 9, 1996) is an American football defensive tackle for the New Orleans Saints of the National Football League (NFL).
-He played college football at Western Illinois.
+Khalen Saunders (born August 9, 1996) is an American professional football defensive tackle for the New York Jets of the National Football League.
+He played college football for the Western Illinois Leathernecks and was selected in the third round of the 2019 NFL draft by the Kansas City Chiefs.
+Saunders has also played in the NFL for the New Orleans Saints.

 College career

 After playing high school football as a running back and a defensive lineman at Parkway Central High School, Saunders received only one Division I scholarship offer, from Western Illinois.

-During his career at WIU, Saunders mainly played defensive line but also sporadically continued his career on the offensive side of the ball, recording a rushing and a receiving touchdown in his career.
+During his career at Western Illinois, Saunders mainly played defensive line but also sporadically continued his career on the offensive side of the ball, recording a rushing and a receiving touchdown in his career.
 After his senior season, he became the first Leatherneck ever invited to the Senior Bowl, and while playing in the contest, recorded the game's first sack on Will Grier, earning accolades from Oakland Raiders coach Jon Gruden.
 Saunders also picked up exposure over the offseason by having a video of him backflipping featured on prominent draft analyst Adam Schefter's Twitter account; the tweet amassed over 7,000 likes.

 Professional career

 Kansas City Chiefs

-Saunders was drafted by the Kansas City Chiefs in the third round with the 84th overall pick the 2019 NFL Draft.
+Saunders was selected by the Kansas City Chiefs in the third round with the 84th overall pick in the 2019 NFL draft.
 Saunders won Super Bowl LIV when the Chiefs defeated the San Francisco 49ers 31–20.

 Saunders was placed on injured reserve on September 19, 2020 after suffering a dislocated elbow in Week 1.
 He was activated on October 24.

 On November 30, 2021, Saunders was placed on injured reserve.
 He was activated on January 24, 2022.

-In 2022, Saunders helped the Chiefs win Super Bowl LVII against the Philadelphia Eagles 38-35 with Saunders two tackles and a sack in the game.
+In 2022, Saunders helped the Chiefs win Super Bowl LVII against the Philadelphia Eagles 38–35 with Saunders recording two tackles and a sack in the game.

 New Orleans Saints

 On March 17, 2023, Saunders signed a three-year, $14.5 million contract with the New Orleans Saints.

+In 2024, during the Saints' Week 5 game against the Chiefs, Saunders recorded the first interception of his career on a deflected pass in the end zone and returned the ball 37 yards.
+The Saints scored a touchdown on the ensuing drive, but ultimately lost the game 26–13.

+Jacksonville Jaguars

+On August 17, 2025, the Saints traded Saunders to the Jacksonville Jaguars in exchange for center Luke Fortner.
+He made two appearances for Jacksonville, recording three combined tackles.
+Saunders was waived on November 13.

+New York Jets

+On November 17, 2025, Saunders signed with the New York Jets.